Rerbun/simple-collaborative-todos/README.md

 - Install Docker.
 - Run `docker compose -f docker-compose.dev.yml up --build` (or `npm run docker:dev` if you have Node installed).
 - Go to http://localhost:3000.
+- For instructions on how to use the app open the info page with the ⓘ button.

 # How to develop